 Brunch takes on an entirely new meaning in the UAE.
 It’s not just the meal between breakfast and lunch.
 It’s 3 hours of foodie bliss, depending on where you go.
 As a visitor, I never really brunched, back then I was more into looking like Nicole Richie circa 2010 than I was into food (but that’s another story for another day) however since living here - and as my love for food and the hospitality industry grows daily - there's really no better way to kickstart your Friday.
 As any seasoned bruncher will tell you, things do have a tendency of getting slightly out of hand so here are some dos and don’ts for surviving your first brunch for visitors and fresh expats.

 * Do some research.
 There are so many options available.
 Not just the food on offer but various brunches also come with sunbed, pool or afterparty access for when you've had enough of stuffing your face and want to reflect on your food coma or you just want to relax by the pool after getting black out drunk (kidding!).
 Also some brunches are more focused on the party side of things like the DJ lineup than the food and some are all about the feast with lobster, grills, stews, paellas, yorkshire puddings, bbq stations and towers of desserts and cakes.
-These were some of my favourite brunches for the start of the 2018.
-I will update with the second part of the year soon.
+I'll update my list of favorites soon.

 *Do book a table inside.
 Unless it’s between December to Feb when you are less likely to melt into a puddle of lipgloss and suncreen.